JaroslawMejer/lit-html-boilerplate/README.md

 npm run build
 ```

-You can view the deploy by creating a server in `dist`.
+You can check the deploy by creating a server in `dist`.

 ```bash
 cd dist && http-server